iamvishalrathi/Expense-Tracker/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
-- TypeScript
-- Convex
-- OpenAI
-- Clerk
-- ShadCN
-- Tailwind CSS
+- React
+- Chart.js (react-chart2 npm package)
+- UseContext hook to manage the state of the application and local storage
-- Freepik
+- Material UI

 ---